angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 # Welcome to exercise - Architecture

-In this exercise we're going to explore how to scaffold an application architecture and automatic architecture validation.
+In this exercise, we're going to explore how to scaffold an application architecture and automatic architecture validation.
 We are going to learn the following topics:

 - How to prepare folder structure to reflect architectural building blocks
 - How to define automated architecture validation
 - How to create **standalone** `core` with `provideCore() {}`
-- How to create main layout
+- How to create a main layout
 - How to create **route** based lazy features

 Before we get started, it can be a good idea to adjust Eslint IDE settings, especially the `Working directories` to match the current exercise to prevent false positive errors and warnings.